 The TREC (Texas Real Estate Commission) real estate licensing exam isn’t easy!
 And it isn’t meant to be.

-The TX real estate license exam is a way for TREC to make sure you know your stuff before they offer you a real estate license and allow you to represent buyers and sellers in real estate transactions.
+The Texas real estate license exam is a way for TREC to make sure you know your stuff before they offer you a real estate license and allow you to represent buyers and sellers in real estate transactions.
 The test has to be hard enough to confirm that you have the knowledge needed to be a competent real estate professional.

 There’s no doubt it’s a difficult exam.
 And it may take you multiple tries to get a passing score.